pirelaurent/cytographDB/public/docs/menuEdgesSelectHide.md

 <img src = "./img/edgeDetails.png" width = 150px>

-By default, the graph is displayed with **one edge per FK**:
+By default, the graph is displayed with **1 edge per FK**.
-- The label is the name of the FK

-### One Edge per Column

-Each related column between source and destination is shown as a link.
-- Their labels are the corresponding columns

----
+**1 edge per column**  split the edge in several parts, one part per involved columns.

 ## Label...